Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 So, I may have found my problem.
 Sometimes, it's probably easier to double back to the left, before then swerving to the right and then returning to the start.
 My line was a bit too close so the program wouldn't like it.

 FINALLY!
 I see I found the error it was the line thing above, strangely, it always seems to be the second answer which works, not the first.
 This is a very large error, but I have to wake up tomorrow, and it's stupid o'clock again, so it's a bug I will fix later (translation: Never).

+# Quest 18

+Thank goodness it was a good one for me today.
+I really enjoyed this puzzle actually (maybe because it wasn't graph traversal).

+There's not much to say about it, other than for the final part, I had a sequence that only activated one free branch and then did the usual checking energy, but I didn't stop the energy if it was less than the thickness.
+This showed me how each free branch contributed to the overall final score, you then take this and set all the positive values to 1 and negative values to 0, this gives you the perfect sequence.